-Revit Main Features
+Revit’s Main Features

-- Streamlined project management with the ability to instantly revise schedules, sheets, plans, sections, elevations, and more.
+- Streamlined project management with the ability to instantly revise schedules, sheets, plans, sections, elevations, and more

-- Incredible precision and accuracy of model structures, shapes and systems in three dimensions
+- Incredible precision and accuracy of model structures, shapes, and systems in three dimensions

-Revit Technical Details
+Technical Details of Revit

-- Autodesk Revit works with two of the latest Windows operating systems – Windows 10 and Windows 11
+- Autodesk Revit works with two of the latest Windows operating systems: Windows 10 and Windows 11.

-- Autodesk Revit does not have a dedicated mobile app for iOS or Android
+- Autodesk Revit does not have a dedicated mobile app for iOS or Android.

 - $350 for one month